flowroute/flowroute-messaging-ruby/README.md

 		ruby getmsg.rb

 	The script executes and the MDR is returned, as shown in the following example:
+	>**Note:** The following shows example formatting only.
+It is not intended to show the formatting of your own output.

 		{"data"=>
 			{"attributes"=>				{"body"=>"You're obviously not a golfer.", 				"direction"=>"outbound", 				"timestamp"=>"2016-06-01T19:21:16.396909+00:00", 				"amount_nanodollars"=>4000000,